johnfairh/RubyGateway/README.md

 back into Swift types.

-This project is [young](https://johnfairh.github.io/RubyGateway/todo.html): biggest missing features right now are collection types.
-The eventual goal is to allow implementation of Ruby classes in Swift to enable Ruby as a sandboxed DSL/scripting language for Swift applications.
+This project is [young](https://johnfairh.github.io/RubyGateway/todo.html): various things missing including collection types which should come with Swift 4.1.
+Eventually plan to allow implementation of Ruby classes in Swift enabling Ruby as a sandboxed DSL/scripting language for Swift applications.

 See [CRuby](https://github.com/johnfairh/CRuby) if you are looking for a low-level Ruby C API wrapper.